 The spike in new cases among youth may stem from the fact that HIV has become widely treatable condition, Trujillo said.
 Unlike a decade ago, he said people with the virus usually only have to take one daily pill as opposed to 20 or more.
-He said daily medications like pre-exposure prophylaxis, or PrEP, reduce the risk of contracting HIV from 92 to 99 percent for those who use it.
+He said daily medications like pre-exposure prophylaxis, or PrEP, reduce the risk of contracting HIV by 90 percent.
 Also, post-exposure prophylaxis, or PEP, significantly reduces the risk of contracting HIV if taken no later than 72 hours after exposure.

 The problem, he said, is getting the word out to at-risk populations before they test positive.